-In North Jutland, you can sit back and relax in a holiday home that suits your needs.
-Feel the fresh breeze on your skin and enjoy the astounding surroundings of the nature of Northern Jutland.
+In North Jutland, you can sit back and relax in a holiday home or cottage home that suits your needs for a great holiday.
+Feel the fresh breeze on your skin and enjoy the astounding surroundings of nature that surround the holiday homes.

 In a holiday home in North Jutland, you decide the pace.
 Buy your products from local farmers, whose stands are found all along the roads.
 Go to the nearest harbour town and buy the freshly caught fish.
 Cook, relax and enjoy with the people you treasure most.
 Below we have made an overview of some of the many choices of holiday home rental in North Jutland.
 Whether you need a large home, a smaller one, close to the beach or more secluded in the woods, you are sure to find one that matches your needs.

-First in the end of the 19th-century, holiday homes as we know them today started to get built.
+First, at the end of the 19th-century, holiday homes as we know them today started to get built.
 Artists "occupied" the beaches and the significant light near Skagen and Hornbæk in North Sjælland in the first place but soon the bourgeoisie followed them.
-In the beginning they rented rooms in locals homes but it did not take long before people sought to own their own plot of land and in the 1890s the first real summer house land has been marked out.
+In the beginning, they rented rooms in locals' homes but it did not take long before people sought to own their own plot of land and in the 1890s the first real summer house land has been marked out.

-Hornbæk became fast too "civilized" for people who sought wild and raw nature so that the lands of summer houses expanded to Tisvilde and Tisvilde Bakker to the coast of Odsherreds.
-In Jutland it was the wild nature of the west coast that attracted people.
+In Jutland, it was the wild nature of the west coast that attracted people.
 Firstly Skagen, but also Løkken, Blokhus, Lønstrup and many of the other known coast towns along the west coast belong to the oldest area with summer houses in Denmark.

-With growing prosperity in the end of the 1950s it got serious in constructing summer houses and most of the 200.000 summer houses in Denmark have been built in the 60s and 70s.
+With growing prosperity at the end of the 1950s, it got serious in constructing summer houses and most of the 200.000 summer houses in Denmark have been built in the 60s and 70s.

-Some of the well-known architects of Denmark have also left their mark on the construction of the summer houses.
-Poul Henningsen drew a standard house for the standard house company Myresjö - one well preserved copy can for instance be seen in Gammel Skagen.
-In Tilsvide it is possible to see a house which was drawn by Arne Jacobsen and also the architects Martin Nyrup and Wilhelm Wohlert designed summer houses.
+Some of the well-known architects of Denmark have also left their mark on the construction of summer houses.
+Poul Henningsen drew a standard house for the standard house company Myresjö - one well-preserved copy can for instance be seen in Gammel Skagen.

-The typical summer house today is far away from the simple weekend cottages and after a time where living in a summer house has been in the shadow of Charter tourism it is again "in" to have their own peaceful place.
-Even though it is still the nature and the escape from the hectic life in a city that attracts us, we do not have to leave the modern comfort behind when we are "fleeing to the land".
+The typical holiday home today is far away from the simple weekend in an old cottage.
+Nowadays it is popular to have your own peaceful and modern holiday home.
+It is still nature and the escape from the hectic life that attracts tourists.
+The good part is, you don't have to leave modern comfort behind when you flee to the countryside.

-The summer houses are well-equipped as a normal house so that it is possible to live there not only in the summer season.
-The later added all year isolation and underfloor heating, but also the typical fireplaces make these houses inhabitable all year around.
+The holiday homes are well-equipped, almost like a normal house.
+To make sure it is possible for you to stay there not only in the summer season, but insulation, floor heating, and fireplaces make these houses inhabitable all year around.